Introduction

 Automatic only if:

-- You have automatic-only license
+- You have automatic-only licence

 - Heavy city traffic commute daily